DiegoCardonaFSD/OrderManagementAPI/README.md

 This will:

 - Build the PHP 8.3 + Apache container
-- Start MySQL and Redis
+- Start MySQL, Redis and Mailpit
 - Mount your project into `/var/www/html`

 ---